 Research suggests that these kids are more resilient because they are more emotionally secure.
-When kids grow up in a happy home, they are more resilient, and can bounce back from disappointments.
-They are more happy and positive in their outlook.
+When children grow up in a happy home, they are more resilient and can bounce back from disappointments.
+They are more happy and confident in their outlook.

 “We know now, however, that the ability for a parent to parent effectively is determined by the quality of that parent’s relationship with their spouse,” Dr. Harold says.
 “Couples that are happy and comfortable with each other in their relationship are more emotionally available and sensitive to the children and their needs than couples that are caught up or embroiled in conflict.”

 Experts say even though fighting in front of the kids can be quite damaging; children can also be positively impacted by watching their parents respectfully and lovingly disagree.
 They learn that conflict with a significant other can be negotiated with compassion, understanding, and humor.

 The takeaway from this research is that when a kid is having problems in school, it’s far more important that parents are offered help to improve their marital bond.
 The research suggests that they need that a lot more than just getting help with their parenting skills.

 Daniel is a Marriage and Family Therapist.
 He currently sees couples at Couples Therapy Inc. using EFT, Gottman Method, and the Developmental Model.